kaascevich/Brainflip/Docs/Bugs.md

 - [ ] Program menu refreshes like mad when running a program
 - [ ] Turning on toolbar button shapes turns the run button blue (????)
-- [ ] Array popover test fails — I think it's a bug in SwiftUI
+- [ ] Array popover test fails — it might be a bug in SwiftUI
 - [ ] Editing inspector fields is allowed (although it resets upon losing focus)
-- [ ] Unit tests just... fail before even starting?
-(UI tests are fine, though...)

 ## Squashed
 - [x] Highlighting the current instruction is nonfunctional